Application Review & Approval Process

 - Select Agents

-- Agents with an Increased Risk to Cause Laboratory Acquired Infection (LAI)
+- Biological Agents with Potential to Cause Laboratory Acquired Infection (LAI)